personium/website/src/getting-started/appdev-introduction.md

 |Data subject Cell|alice.example|me|admin|root|
 |App Cell|app-personium-trails.example|app|admin|root|

-When developing your own application, the names of each Cell, Account, and Role do not have to be as shown in the table because they are arbitrary.
+When developing your own app, you do not have to use the same names as the sample's.